whage/thesis/thesis.md

 - null pointer dereference check

 When a dynamic check fails, the language runtime produces a runtime error.
-It depends on the language if a certain runtim error is recoverable or not: the language may allow the programmer to write error handling code and resume program execution after the error was handled. [@wiki-type-systems]
+It depends on the language if a certain runtime error is recoverable or not: the language may allow the programmer to write error handling code and resume program execution after the error was handled. [@wiki-type-systems]

 > We need to come to terms with persistency, inconsistency and change in programming